Virtual-Domain-driven-design/domain-driven-design-heuristics/submit.md

 # How it works

-This sites works with jekyll on a github repo powered by netlify.
+This sites works with jekyll trough a github repo linked with netlify.
 You can fork the github repo [here](https://github.com/Baasie/domain-driven-design-heuristics) and create a pull request of your own heuristics.

 To work with Jekyll check out the [Jekyll Site](https://jekyllrb.com/)